Early Childhood Education

 - C-ID:C-ID ECE 220

 The key components that ensure the health, safety, and nutrition of both children and staff will be identified along with the importance of collaboration with families and health professionals.
-Students will be introduced to early childhood curriculum, regulations, standards, policies and procedures related to child health, safety and nutrition.
-Course emphasis is placed on integrating and maintaining the optimal health, safety, and nutritional concepts in everyday planning and program development for all children, including injury prevention, accident reporting, infectious diseases control, sanitation and emergency procedures and evacuation.
+Students will be introduced to early childhood curriculum, laws, regulations, standards, policies and procedures related to child health, safety and nutrition for children birth through middle childhood.
+Course emphasis is placed on integrating and maintaining the optimal health, safety, and nutritional concepts in everyday planning and program development for all children, including injury prevention, accident reporting, infectious diseases control, sanitation, overall risk management, and emergency procedures and evacuation.

 Student Learning Outcomes